Excerpt from the OH&S Canada magazine

 I was very disappointed in the approach that the Yukon government used the Construction Associations to control the standards for the COR and not the government.
 That is why, in Ontario, the Ministry of Labour (MOL) has deemed to improve one key area, ‘Fall Protection’.
 The new ‘Working at Heights’ legislation was enacted April 1, 2015, and now all construction companies are required to have a proper record of training.

 At the present time, there are approximately 40 companies that are registered to teach the actual course.
-I do hope that the Yukon government has taken upon themselves to have hired CRSPs or those with a new designation, CHSEP, to run their health and safety programs as they have so much training and can make a sizeable contribution.
+I do hope that the Yukon government has taken upon themselves to have hired CRSPs or those with a new designation, CHSEP, to run their health and safety programs as they have so much training and can make a sizable contribution.

 Remember – In Ontario, “ALL Accidents are Preventable”